yahoojp-marketing/yahoo-ads-api-developers-workshop/en/README.md

 ** Uploading videos on Yahoo!
 JAPAN Promotional Ads API (former API) is done with the Response URL of VideoService/getUploadUrl,
 https://github.com/yahoojp-marketing/ydn-api-documents/blob/master/docs/en/api_reference/services/VideoService.md#getuploadurl
 however on Yahoo!
-Ads API, you can upload directly by using VideoService/upload.
+JAPAN Ads API, you can upload directly by using VideoService/upload.
 ### VideoService/upload
 ```Shell
 ACCESS_TOKEN=XXX # Rewrite with your Access Token